-These growths are incredibly common, with studies suggesting that over 90% of adults over 60 have at least one seborrhoeic keratosis.
+These growths are incredibly common, with studies suggesting that over 90% of adults over 60 have at least one seborrheic keratosis.
 Although they can start developing as early as the 30s or 40s, they are rare in individuals under 20.

 While seborrhoeic keratoses are benign, rare cases of eruptive lesions may be associated with underlying internal malignancies, such as gastric adenocarcinoma, in a phenomenon known as the Leser-Trélat sign.

-Seborrhoeic keratoses can manifest in various shapes, sizes, and colors, and they may appear anywhere on the body except the palms, soles, or mucous membranes.
+Seborrheic keratoses can manifest in various shapes, sizes, and colors, and they may appear anywhere on the body except the palms, soles, or mucous membranes.
 Key characteristics include:

 - Flat or raised papules and plaques